movermeyer/django-proxylist/docs/install.rst

 ~~~~~~~~~~~

 We encourage you using `south` for your database migrations.
 If you
-already use it you can migrate `django-proxylist`:
+already use it you can migrate `django-proxylist-for-grab`:

 .. code-block:: bash